Last updated July 2026

 What is the water like at Main Beach?

-Lake Taupō water is clear and clean with very good water quality.
-Water temperatures in summer are typically 18–22°C.
+Lake Taupō water is clear and clean with very good water quality overall.
+The lake is monitored regularly for swimming suitability.

-Can I walk to other beaches from Main Beach Taupō?
+Can I walk or cycle to other beaches from Main Beach Taupō?

 Yes.
-The Lions Walk heads south-east from the town waterfront along the lake for 10 kilometres to Five Mile Bay, passing Two Mile Bay and Wharewaka Point along the way.
+The Great Lake Pathway heads south-east from the town waterfront along the lake toward Five Mile Bay, passing Two Mile Bay and Wharewaka Point.